 As enticing opening an unsecured credit card with the First Premier Bank might be, you may be better off completing an application for a secured card with another bank that charges less or even no fees.
 For example, you can build your credit back up with a Secured MasterCard from Capital One.

 Unlike the First Premier MasterCard, this credit card charges no processing fees.
-You can deposit as little as $49 to your account initially (other minimums are $99 or $200, based on creditworthiness), but the more you deposit, the higher your credit line will be.
+You can deposit a minimum amount to your account initially, but the more you deposit, the higher your credit line will be.

 If you’re not able to deposit a lot of money right away, you can ask for a credit line increase after you make five monthly payments on time.
 It’s a much better credit card in terms of basically everything: processing fees, annual fees and wait times to increase a credit limit.